multirobot-use/inspection_trajectory_planning/README.md

 ## Automatic installation
-There is a .sh file available to install the necessary packages automatically (including ROS Melodic), except for the safe_corridor package.
-An interface for grvc-ual package will appear in the middle of the installation, it is only necessary to select MAVROS, Gazebo Light and the dependencies.
+There is a .sh file available to install the necessary packages automatically (including ROS Melodic), except for the *safe_corridor* package.
+An interface for *grvc-ual* package will appear in the middle of the installation, it is only necessary to select *MAVROS*, *Gazebo Light* and the dependencies.

 ```
 cd ~